ali1995reza/ulid4j/README.md

 | 64 bits time millisecond | n-bits machine-idifinder | 32 bits counter | 32 bits secure |
 | :----------------------- | :------------------------ | :-------------- | :------------- |

-In this Implemention I just encode each **5** bits into a character.
+In this implementation I just encode each **5** bits into a character.

 for a `64 bits long` it will produce **13** characters.